ausrasul/simpledeploy/README.md

 # SimpleDeploy
 SimpleDeploy is a unique Continuous Integration/Continuous Deployment (CI/CD) solution tailored for individual developers.

 It operates directly on the deployment server, bringing the build process to the code, rather than the traditional method of bringing the code to the build process.

 This approach simplifies the deployment pipeline and offers a streamlined, efficient workflow for developers.

+The deployment server doesn't need to provide access for a CI/CD pipeline.

 SimpleDeploy works with any Git source control provider, making it a versatile tool for various development environments.

               +------------+